 Caring for those we are close to can be rewarding and lead to richer and deeper relationships with those we care for.
-Equally, very many people in our society are discovering that the role of carer can often be physically and emotionally draining, socially isolating and very stressful.
-Many carers struggle to juggle caring with other pressing life commitments such as work or study and this struggle can adversely impact their ability to enjoy and engage with other important areas of their lives.
+Equally, many people in our society are discovering that the role of carer can often be physically and emotionally draining, socially isolating and stressful.
+Many carers struggle to juggle caring with other pressing life commitments such as work or study and this can adversely impact their ability to enjoy and engage with other important areas of their lives.

 Very often people assume a caring role through immediate necessity without fully realising the changes they are making, busily responding to emergencies and often too tired or overstimulated to think through what is happening for them.
 Then for a period of time many do not see themselves as carers, nor recognise the cost to them in terms of heightened stress and lack of time and resources for their own wellbeing needs.
 The stresses of caring can combine with unwelcome thoughts and powerful feelings that become hard to express along with increased relationship difficulties.